hilbix/tino/howto/grub.md

 ## Console+Serial+KVM

-On a VM it is good to have a fallback serial console, to be able to access the console of a VM via commandline (`virsh console $DOMAIN`) as well as via `virt-manager` graphically, just in case.
+On a VM it is good to have a fallback serial console, to be able to access the console of a VM via commandline (`virsh console $VM`) as well as via `virt-manager` graphically, just in case.

 `/etc/default/grub`